ka00ri/jax-ml/README.md

 # jax-ml

-collection of ml-related functionalities in jax
+collection of ml-related functionalities in jax.